a1rishav/stock_predictor/README.md

 - Save it to data directory
 - Open stock_predictor.py and change the path to downloaded stock data
 - Run stock_predictor.py
-- Take a look at the scores of algos used
+- Take a look at the scores of algos used in the console
 - Prediction plot is saved in the predictions directory

 ## Ready for goosebumbs?